Detection of quantum entanglement across the event horizon: State discrimination

 where $L$ characterizes the spatial width of the wave packet, and $N/L$ is the central frequency.
 The sign determines the dominant propagation direction of the constituent plane waves: right-moving for $\phi_+$ and left-moving for $\phi_-$.
 To ensure orthogonality, we choose only left-moving waves for Alice and right-moving waves for Bob.
 In addition, a low-frequency cutoff is applied by removing all plane-wave components with $|k| < \Lambda$.
 This eliminates an infrared divergence associated with zero wave number but leaves the shape and localization of the wave packets near $t=0$ essentially unchanged.

 Rob’s position at the time of measurement depends on his proper acceleration, $x(0) = \frac{c^2}{a}$.
 Accordingly, the wave packet associated with Bob must be appropriately translated and renormalized.
-In units where $c=1$, it takes the form:
+From now on, we denote the normalization constants by $\mathcal{N}$ with the relevant subscript.
+In units where $c=1$, Bob's wave packet then takes the form

-We assume that Alice's wave packet is symmetrically centered with respect to the event horizon and is therefore given by:
+We assume that Alice's wave packet is symmetrically centered with respect to the event horizon and is therefore given by

 Having specified the initial states, we turn to the choice of Rob’s detection wave packet.
 If it were to resemble Bob’s original Minkowski wave packet as closely as possible, it would take the form~\cite{Dragan2013}: